CodeAndCake/AppsFromScratch/sessions/05/README.md

 * Get the currently selected value (for example the `likesPets`) using the jQuery function `.val()`
 * Save that value in a `var` named `selectedOption`

+###### Pick people according to the selected option

 ```javascript
 // filter people by user selection
 var resultsList = filterAndSortList(peopleList, selectedOption);
 ```

-1. Use the function `filterAndSortList` to filter and the list with all the people `peopleList` to match the user's selection
+1. Use the function `filterAndSortList` to filter and sort the list with all the people `peopleList` to match the user's selection `selectedOption`
 * Store the filtered people in a `var` named `resultsList`

-You can find the function `filterAndSortList` at [github.com/CodeAndCake/AppsFromScratch/blob/v3/demo-app/js/functions/filter.js](https://github.com/CodeAndCake/AppsFromScratch/blob/v3/demo-app/js/functions/filter.js) (link also in the copy-paste doc).
+You can find the function `filterAndSortList` at [github.com/CodeAndCake/AppsFromScratch/blob/v3/demo-app/js/filter.js](https://github.com/CodeAndCake/AppsFromScratch/blob/v3/demo-app/js/filter.js) (link also in the copy-paste doc).

 Create a new file in your Thimble project, call it `filter.js` (or whatever you like) and then at the end of `body` in `index.html` use a `script` to load `filter.js` in your app.

+In `filter.js` paste the whole `filterAndSortList` function from GitHub.

 <!--
 **filter** the data to match the user's selection (leaving out results that don't match the user selection)